noynaert/act102handouts/03_Links_and_Text/03A_list_of_shortcuts_and_helpers.md

 # Shortcuts and Helpers

-## 404 -- Page not found
+## 404 -- Page not found (on purpose)

-For the Spring 2020 semester I decided to move this page until after the 1st exam.
+For the Fall 2020 semester I decided to move this page until after the 1st exam.
 For at least Spring 2020 it will be on the second exam.

 [Here is some slightly more information about 404 errors](https://blog.thomasnet.com/industrial-website-404-error).